 A principal aspect of the Kamakura period is the emergence of new several Buddhism movements that would ultimately become the dominant schools of Buddhism at the time and still resonate in modern Japan today.

-There were 6 series of Buddhism during the Kamakura Period but none more prominent than Zen Buddhism, a belief practised even by Steve Jobs!
+There were 6 series of Buddhism during the Kamakura Period but none were more prominent than Zen Buddhism, a belief practised even by Steve Jobs!
 Zen emphasizes rigorous self-restraint, meditation-practice, insight into the nature of mind and existence, and this personal expression in daily life, for the benefit of others.

 In the late 13th century, Samurai Warriors began to practice Zen meditation.
 This intensive level of concentration and meditation aided in enhancing their martial arts skills and helped conquer the fear of death on the battlefield, Zen Buddhism was seen as a warrior’s religion.
 The patronage of the Samurai brought many perks to Zen Buddism, that you can find within Zen temples in the Kamakura area, today.